inukshuk/crfpp/README.md

 ------------

-You will need to install [CRF++](http://crfpp.sourceforge.net/) prior to installing the CRFPP gem; simply download and unpack and run the following
+You will need to install [CRF++](http://crfpp.sourceforge.net/) prior to installing the CRFPP gem; simply download the sources, unpack them, and then execute the following commands:
-commands:

-    $ cd <CRF++ source directory>
+    $ cd CRF++-0.54
     $ make
     $ [sudo] make install
     $ [sudo] gem install crfpp

+Alternatively, if you are using [homebrew](http://mxcl.github.com/homebrew/) on OS X you may prefer to:

+    $ brew install crf++
+    $ gem install crfpp

+NB: if you installed CRF++ yourself make sure to not install (or not to load) the Ruby extensions that are packaged with the sources as they may interfere with the crfpp gem.

 Credits